 Block out the marketing campaign

 - Show professionalism – First impressions are everything.
-Make sure the design is sleek, professional and in line with your goal.
+The design should be sleek, professional, and in line with your goal.

-- Inspire trust – If you’re a member of your local BBB, provide Paypal or are registered with HackerSafe, use these logos on your landing page.
-Logos take little room, and these specific logos have been proven to inspire trust.
+- Inspire trust – If you’re a member of your local BBB, provide Paypal, or are registered with HackerSafe, use these logos on your landing page.
+Logos take little room, and these specific logos have been proven to build trust.

 - Keep them on the page – Limit your navigation.
 You don’t need a lot of links around your website on a preferred landing page; these are only ways for them to leave the page.
 If they leave the page before conversion, you’ve lost them.